 - A. The contractor and subcontractor will give preference in employment opportunities under this Agreement to qualified Indian applicants who can perform the work required regardless of race, color, creed, age, sex, religion, national origin, disability, or tribal affiliation to the extent set out in the paragraphs below. - B. The contractor and subcontractor will not use pre-employment standards, qualifications, criteria, or other personnel requirements as barriers to Indian employment except when such criteria or standards are required by business necessity.
-The contractor and subcontractor have the burden of showing that such criteria or standards are required by business necessity.
+The contractor and subcontractor have the burden of showing that such criteria or standards are required by business necessity. - C. The contractor agrees that Indians will be given preference for at least seventy percent (70%) of the project work force provided that sufficient qualified Indian applicants are available.
+The phrase "work force" will not include "core crew employees".

-- C. The contractor and subcontractor agree that Indians will be given preference for at least eighty percent (80%) of the project work force provided that sufficient qualified Indian applicants are available.
-The phrase "work force" will not include "core crew employees". - D. The contractor and subcontractor are required to complete a compliance plan and submit the compliance plan to the TERO Office at least two (2) weeks prior to beginning work.
-Prior to commencing work, contractors and subcontractors must contact the Oglala Sioux Tribe TERO Office concerning an identified core crew, project work force needs, and (sub)contractor/TERO interface.
-No contractor or subcontractor will begin work until the compliance plan has been approved by the TERO Office.
-The contractor and any subcontractor must submit a copy of the approved compliance plan to the Department's Area Office prior to commencing work unless arrangements are made for the TERO Office.
-In lieu of a copy of the approved compliance plan, the Department's Area Office may seek approval directly from the TERO Office. - E. The contractor will provide the TERO Director at least forty-eight hours' notice to locate and refer a qualified Indian applicant for any vacancy or new position except when circumstances require that the position be filled within a shorter period of time.
-If the TERO Office is unable to fill the vacancy, the contractor and subcontractor may recruit and hire workers from whatever sources are available and by whatever process, provided that the contractor and subcontractor notifies the TERO Office of any job vacancies, positions, or any negotiated positions. - F. The contractor and subcontractor will provide for maintenance of records and be prepared to furnish such periodic reports documenting compliance under this Special Provision as the Department determines necessary.
-The contractor and subcontractor will submit the following information on a weekly basis to the Tribal TERO Office: - 1.
-Weekly TERO Employment Report which includes the following data (forms for the weekly TERO Employment Report available from the TERO Office): - a) Wage and hour reports - b) New hires or terminations, and disciplinary action taken - c) Promotions - 2.
-Copies of official payrolls. - G. The contractor and subcontractor agree that all qualified Indian employees will be adequately trained for the position for which they are hired.
-The contractor and subcontractor will evaluate and pay all Indian employees in accordance with current company policies and contract provisions. - H. Nothing in this Special Provision will be construed to interfere with the contractor's ability to dismiss any employee for cause including, but not limited to, lack of adequate skills or training, inability to perform by virtue of state or federal law, or breach of the contractor's standards of conduct.
+- D. The contractor and subcontractor are required to complete a compliance plan and submit the compliance plan to the TERO office at least two (2) weeks prior to beginning work.
+Prior to commencing work, contractors and subcontractors are expected to contact the Lower Brule Sioux Tribe TERO office concerning an identified core crew, project work force needs, and (sub)contractor/TERO interface.
+No contractor or subcontractor will begin work until the compliance plan has been approved by the TERO office.
+The contractor and any subcontractor must submit a copy of the approved compliance plan to the Department's Area Office prior to commencing work unless arrangements are made for the TERO office to provide the copy of the compliance plan directly to the Department's Area Office.
+In lieu of a copy of the approved compliance plan, the Department's Area Office may seek approval directly from the TERO Office. - E. The contractor will provide the TERO Director at least forty-eight (48) hours' notice to locate and refer a qualified Indian applicant for any vacancy or new position except when circumstances require that the position be filled within a shorter period of time.
+If the TERO Office is unable to fill a vacancy, the contractor and subcontractor may recruit and hire workers from whatever sources are available and by whatever process, provided that the contractor and subcontractor notifies the TERO Office of any job vacancies, positions, or any negotiated positions. - F. The contractor and subcontractor will provide for maintenance of records and be prepared to furnish such periodic reports documenting compliance under this Special Provision as the Department determines necessary.
+The contractor and subcontractor will submit the following information on a weekly basis to the Tribal TERO Office: - 1) Weekly TERO Employment Report which includes the following data (forms for the weekly TERO Employment Report available from the TERO Office): - a) Wage and hour reports - b) Personnel actions which includes new hires, promotions, terminations, and disciplinary actions - 2) Copies of official payrolls. - G. The contractor and subcontractor agree that all qualified Indian employees will be adequately trained for the position for which they are hired.
+The contractor and subcontractor will evaluate and pay all Indian employees in accordance with current company policies, TERO policies, and contract provisions. - H. Nothing in this Special Provision will be construed to interfere with the contractor's ability to dismiss any employee for cause including, but not limited to, lack of adequate skills or training, inability to perform by virtue of state or federal law, or breach of the contractor's standards of conduct.